MicrosoftDocs/quantum-docs/articles/optimization-population-annealing.md

 uid: azure.quantum.optimization.population-annealing
 ---

+# Population annealing

 > [!NOTE]
 > This solver is available to a subset of customers in private preview and will
 > be available to all our customers soon.

-# Population annealing

 [Population annealing](https://arxiv.org/abs/1006.0252) is a sequential Monte Carlo method which aims to alleviate the susceptibility of the Metropolis Algorithm to rough cost landscapes (for example, with many local minima) by simulating a population of metropolis walkers.
-Akin to [Simulated Annealing](xref:microsoft.zaure.quantum.optimization.simulatedannealing), the algorithm proceeds over a set of decreasing temperatures $T$ (or increasing
+Akin to [Simulated Annealing](xref:microsoft.quantum.optimization.simulated-annealing), the algorithm proceeds over a set of decreasing temperatures $T$ (or increasing
 $\beta = 1/T$), but the population is resampled at each temperature step.
 During resampling, some walkers are eliminated and some are multiplied according